yogitasn/ImmigrationETLPipeline/README.md

 Next the pipeline loads 3 master data object from the I94 Data dictionary.
 Then the final_immigration table is created and check to make sure that there is no duplicates.
 Other dimension tables are also created and the pipelines finishes.

 ### Data Quality Checks
-Data Quality Check is performed at two stages,
+Data Quality Check is performed in the airflow workflow

 In airflow data quality check operator is implemented and assert statements are added to validate if the dataframe has rows or not.